 Your employer must respond to your request in writing.
 They will take into account both the employer’s and your needs.
 There is no obligation on the employer to grant the change requested.

 Complete the parental leave application form and give it to your manager at least 6 weeks before you plan to take parental leave.

-You and your manager will need to complete a parental leave confirmation document.
+You and your manager will need to complete a parental leave confirmation document (part of the parental leave application form).
 This document shows that you and your manager agree on the parental leave dates and the way in which it will be taken.